Economy of Greenland: Historical development

 The KGH had long opposed urbanization of the Kalaallit Greenlanders, but during the 1950s and 1960s the Danish government introduced an urbanization and modernization program aimed at consolidating existing settlements.
 The program was intended to reduce costs, improve access to education and health care, and provide workers for modernized cod fisheries, which were growing rapidly at the time.
 The program faced a number of problems including the collapse of the fisheries and the shoddy construction of many of the buildings, particularly the infamous Blok P, and produced a number of problems of its own, including continuing unemployment and alcoholism.

 Greenland left the European Economic Community in February 1985, principally due to EEC policies on fishing and sealskin.
 Most EU laws do not apply to Greenland; however, owing to its connection with Denmark, Greenland continues to enjoy preferential access to EU markets.
 In the same year, Greenland exercised its new control over the Royal Greenland Trading Company to reestablish it as KNI.
 Over the next few decades, divisions of the conglomerate were slowly spun off and competition within the Greenlandic economy somewhat increased.

 Following the closure of the Maarmorilik lead and zinc mine in 1990 and the collapse of the cod fisheries amid colder ocean currents, Greenland faced foreign trade deficits and a shrinking economy, but it has been growing since 1993.

+Data

+The following table shows the main economic indicators of Greenland in 1980–2023.
+Inflation below 5% is in green.

 Sectors of the economy

 The Greenland economy is extremely dependent on exports of fish and on support from the Danish Government, which supplies about half of government revenues.
+To reduce its dependence on Denmark and prepare for independence, a longstanding priority of the Greenlandic government is increasing United States interest in the island; it seeks more American tourists, business and mining investment, and customers for its fish.
 The public sector, including publicly owned enterprises and the municipalities, plays the dominant role in the economy.

 Governance

 The largest employers in Greenland are the various levels of administration, including the central Kingdom Government in Denmark, the Local Greenland Self-Rule Government, and the municipalities.
 Most of these positions are in the capital Nuuk.
-In addition to this direct employment, the government heavily subsidizes other major employers in other areas of the economy, including Great Greenland's sealskin purchases, Pilersuisoq's rural stores, and some of Air Greenland and Royal Arctic's regional routes.
+Forty-three percent of Greenlanders work for the government, compared to 15% in the United States.
+In addition to this direct employment, the government heavily subsidizes other major employers in other areas of the economy, including Great Greenland Furhouse's seal skin purchases, Pilersuisoq's rural stores, and some of Air Greenland and Royal Arctic's regional routes.